bitrise-io/devcenter/_articles/en/reviews/uploading-and-downloading-code-signing-files-with-bitrise-api.md

 In the case of provisioning profiles you can set the `is_protected`,`is_expose` and `processed` attributes of the document, however, there are some constraints (which also concern the build certificate):

-1. once the `is_protected` flag is set to `true` it cannot be changed anymore
+- Once the `is_protected` flag is set to `true,` it cannot be changed anymore.
-2. when the value of `is_protected` is true, then the `is_expose`flag cannot be set to another value
+- When the value of `is_protected` is true, then the `is_expose` flag cannot be set to another value.
-3. once `processed` flag is set to true, then its value cannot be changed anymore "%}
+- Once the `processed` flag is set to true, then its value cannot be changed anymore.
+   "%}

 ## Modifying an uploaded provisioning profile/build certificate